 There were no matters arising.

 Chairman’s report: He began by stating that 2016-17 had been a relatively stable year.
 The venue was very agreeable and that new boiler had made things more comfortable.
 He welcomed 3 new faces [prospective new members] Anita, Brian and Alan.
 He complimented Yuan for introducing new members; his success was due to his persistent nagging encouraging people to learn.
 RB hoped that this would continue.
-He also complimented ET , JT & Yan for their efforts of teaching.
+He also complimented ET , JT & Yuan for their efforts of teaching.
 RB congratulated Stephen Loat [a frequent visitor] on his selection to the WBU under25 squad.
 RB thanked all involved for their continued hard work to ensure the smooth running of the Club, JT for providing the duplimated cards each week and ET for keeping the Club in the ‘black’.

 Treasurer’s report: ET distributed the audited accounts for 2016-17.
 She stated that the Club was OK; it was not in the ‘red’.
 Membership continued to decline.
 Friday attendance was satisfactory; however, Sundays were very variable.
 This was due to some meetings being cancelled, e.g. when some regular members at participated in competitions during the day.
 The accounts only accounted for about 70% of the rent for the year, and master points about 60%.
 These costs would be going out in the new financial year.
 She thanked M Ellis and M James for providing refreshments and welfare throughout the year.